OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-overview.md

 ![Add-in dialog box in Excel.](../images/excel-add-in-dialog-choose-number.png)

-For more information about dialog boxes and the Dialog API, see [Dialog boxes in Office Add-ins](../design/dialog-boxes.md) and [Use the Dialog API in your Office Add-ins](../develop/dialog-api-in-office-add-ins.md).
+For more information about dialog boxes and the Dialog API, see [Use the Dialog API in your Office Add-ins](../develop/dialog-api-in-office-add-ins.md).

 ### Content add-ins